How To Purchase Bitcoin (Everything You Need to Know)

 Choose an Exchange

-Banks and investment firms cannot currently purchase bitcoin, but some organizations are working towards it.
+Banks and investment firms cannot currently purchase Bitcoin, but some organizations are working towards it.
 For now, you’ll have to go through a cryptocurrency trading platform to exchange your U.S. dollars for Bitcoin or other digital currencies.
 As of now, your U.S. dollars must be exchanged for bitcoins or other digital currencies through a cryptocurrency trading platform.

 You can buy crypto on hundreds of exchanges, but these are some of the most common ones.
 The most popular cryptocurrency exchanges are Coinbase, Gemini, and Kraken.
 The exchanges are online platforms that allow you to buy and sell cryptocurrencies.